18F/18f.gsa.gov/_posts/2018-08-14-shared-infrastructure-as-code.md

-With the configuration in code and version control, we were able to [modify our continuous deployment](https://github.com/18F/dns/pull/178) so that every change to the records was deployed to the old and new accounts.
+With the configuration in code and version control, we were able to [modify our continuous deployment](https://github.com/18F/dns/pull/178) so that every change to the records was deployed to the old _and_ new accounts.

 The
 [declarative](https://tylermcginnis.com/imperative-vs-declarative-programming/)
 nature of Terraform means that you tell it what state you want the infrastructure to be in, and it figures out what changes to make to get there.
 On its first run against the new account, Terraform saw that none of the records were in place, so it created them. **Time from zero to hundreds of records present in the new account?
-About a half hour.**
+A half hour.**

 With the records in both accounts, we gradually transitioned our domains to point to the new nameservers in the new account.
 When complete, we simply [removed the code deploying to the old account](https://github.com/18F/dns/pull/214) and deleted the old